dasch-swiss/dsp-api/docs/05-internals/design/principles/consistency-checking.md

     triplestore, bypassing Knora.

-The design of the `knora-base` ontology supports two ways of specifying constraints on data (see @ref:[knora-base: Consistency Checking](../../../02-knora-ontologies/knora-base.md#consistency-checking) for details):
+The design of the `knora-base` ontology supports two ways of specifying constraints on data (see [knora-base: Consistency Checking](../../../02-knora-ontologies/knora-base.md#consistency-checking) for details):

 1. A property definition should specify the types that are allowed as